akseidel/pywordletool/EXPECTEDSTEPS_Readme.md

   !['EXPECT_golem_expected.png Image'](InfoImages/EXPECT_golem_expected.png)

 * GOLEM is an **in-pool** guess.
-Therefore it has a 22222 "perfect match" group.
+Therefore, it has a 22222 "perfect match" group.
 That group has an E(Gi)=0.
 Notice that the chance GOLEM is the solution makes a tiny difference to the expected number of steps.
 The small difference is due to the number possible words being 25.
-* GOLEM's 5 word group does have **in-pool**, **hole-in-one** guesses and thus it has E(Gi)=1.8.
+* GOLEM's 5 word group does have **in-pool**, **hole-in-one** guesses, and thus it has E(Gi)=1.8.

 #### Note